 Add Insulation in Your Attic

 Over time, the insulation in your attic can become compacted.
 When this happens, the insulation loses much of its ability to insulate your home.
 Before winter arrives, take a quick look at the condition of your attic’s insulation.
 You may need to add new insulation over the old insulation.
 If there are signs of water damage, the insulation should be replaced.
 Having a well insulated attic will keep the heat in your home, saving you money during the coldest months of the year.
+One thing that has risen in popularity in recent years, is to use a plastic sheet in place of traditional insulation.

 Install Weather Stripping